verastudio/G2-finalproject/README.md

 - Structured activities can sometimes limit creative expression for some students.

 ### Dictionary Usage
-While we update keywords in detail using the online dictionary, other words in the text are found only in the English-English dictionary using existing codes, which may not be comprehensive enough for all students.
+- While we update keywords in detail using the online dictionary, other words in the text are found only in the English-English definition, which may not be comprehensive enough for all students.

 ## Improvements🚀